-Since the 1970s, there have been sporadic outbreaks of EVD in tropical regions of sub-Saharan Africa, however, the 2013-2016 epidemic in West Africa (primarily in the countries of Guinea, Liberia, and Sierra Leone) represents the largest outbreak since the virus was originally identified.
+Since the 1970s, there have been sporadic outbreaks of Ebola in tropical regions of sub-Saharan Africa, however, the 2013-2016 epidemic in West Africa (primarily in the countries of Guinea, Liberia, and Sierra Leone) represents the largest outbreak since the virus was originally identified.

-Family members and friends caring for loved-ones infected with Ebola virus are at great risk of infections, as are health-care workers treating patients diagnosed with EVD.
+Family members and friends caring for loved-ones infected with Ebola virus are at great risk of infections, as are health-care workers treating patients diagnosed with Ebola.
 The risk increases significantly when appropriate personal protective equipment (PPE) is not available or used properly.

 - reverse transcription polymerase chain reaction (RT-PCR) assay (most common)